-How To Remove Yourself From Popular People Search Sites (Opt Out)
+How To Remove Yourself From Popular People Search Engines (Opt Out)

 Last updated: July 4 2017

-Today you'll learn how to opt-out and remove yourself from popular people search sites.
+Today you'll learn how to opt-out and remove yourself from people search engine sites.

 The opt-out procedures will be shown at the bottom of this post, for those who want to skip ahead.